Doug Pazienza Eco-minded Counselling and Psychotherapy

 Diploma in Humanistic Counselling - Metanoia Institute, London 2016

-BSc in Reflective Therapeutic Practice - Middlesex University, London 2016
+BSc (Hons) in Reflective Therapeutic Practice - Middlesex University, London 2016

-BA in (1) Geography (2) Urban and Regional Studies - University of Minnesota Duluth 1988
+BA in Geography and BA in Urban & Regional Studies - University of Minnesota Duluth 1988

-Registered Member - British Association for Counselling and Psychotherapy (my registration number and logo are displayed below)
+Registered Member - British Association for Counselling and Psychotherapy (BACP)

 Areas of counselling I deal with